SAP-samples/partner-reference-application/Tutorials/46-Multi-Tenancy-Features-Job-Scheduling.md

      - *Job Scheduling Service* with the *standard* plan to schedule jobs.

 4. Build and deploy the application.
 As a result, a Job Scheduling Service instance named *poetry-slams-jobscheduler* is created.
-    > Note: For detailed instructions on how to deploy, refer to [Deploy the Multi-Tenant Application to a Provider Subaccount](./24-Multi-Tenancy-Deployment.md).
+    > Note: For detailed instructions on how to deploy, refer to [Deploy Your SAP BTP Multi-Tenant Application](./24-Multi-Tenancy-Deployment.md).

 ### Unit Tests